-As a consequence of the above arguments, the existence of global--in--time DMV solution with uniformly bounded support of Young measure is \emph{incompatible} with the existence of smooth solutions exhibiting a finite--time blow-up.
+As a consequence of the above arguments, the existence of global-in-time DMV solution with uniformly bounded support of Young measure is \emph{incompatible} with the existence of smooth solutions exhibiting a finite-time blow-up.

 \begin{Definition} [{\bf Energy preserving DMV solution}] \emph{Energy preserving DMV solution} of the Euler system \eqref{E1}--\eqref{E3}, \eqref{E4}, with the initial data $(\vr_0, \vm_0, E_0)$ in $(0,T) \times \Omega$ is a parametrized measure